animeytforyou/soramai/README.md

    flutter pub get
    ```

-4. **Run the App**: Launch the AniWatch app on an emulator or physical device.
+4. **Run the App**: Launch the Soramai app on an emulator or physical device.
    ```bash
    flutter run
    ```

 ## Alternative: Precompiled Binaries

 If you prefer not to compile the source code yourself, precompiled binaries (currently only android available) are available.
-Simply download the binary from the [Releases](https://github.com/SwirX/soramai/releases) and install it to start using AniWatch immediately.
+Simply download the binary from the [Releases](https://github.com/SwirX/soramai/releases) and install it to start using Soramai immediately.

 ## CLI Version

 For users who prefer a command-line interface (CLI) experience, an alternative CLI program [AniWatch-CLI](https://github.com/SwirX/aniwatch-cli) is available.
 It provides
-similar functionality to AniWatch but allows users to watch anime episodes directly from the terminal.
+similar functionality to Soramai but allows users to watch anime episodes directly from the terminal.

 ## Contributing

-Contributions to AniWatch are welcome!
+Contributions to Soramai are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License